Hiking the Appalachian Trail

 Northbound (Georgia–Maine)

+This is the most popular direction for a thru hike.
 When to hike: March or at the beginning of April, starting from Springer Mountain in Georgia to conclude in Katahdin in Maine

 Southbound (Maine–Georgia)